frasermarlow/singer-getting-started/README.md

 Once your account is set up head over to the Web Management Console.
 You should see a section called _“Build a solution: Get started with simple wizards and automated workflows.
 Launch a virtual machine with EC2 (2-3 minutes)”_.
 If you cannot locate that just click on the ‘_Services_’ menu item in the page header, then select ‘_EC2_’ under ‘_Compute_’.

 You will now be asked to select the type of virtual machine you want to launch.
 Just make sure you pick one marked “_Free tier eligible_”.
-For this exercise I am selecting an Ubuntu Server 20.04 LTS 64-bit (x86).
+For this exercise I am selecting an **Ubuntu Server 20.04 LTS 64-bit (x86)**.

-On the next screen (“_Step 2: Choose an Instance Type_”) you will only have one choice that is ‘_free tier_’ eligible, namely the t2 micro.
+On the next screen (“_Step 2: Choose an Instance Type_”) you will only have one choice that is ‘_free tier_’ eligible, namely the **t2 micro**.
 From here, just click ‘_review and launch_’.

-Next, we need to set up the security group for this server.
+Next, we need to set up the **security group** for this server.
 Security groups contain all the rules for who can access this virtual computer, and what protocols they can use.
 This may seem like another painful step in setting things up, but you only need to do this once.
 If you ever want to set up another virtual machine or scrap and restart the current one, the security groups stay in place.

 AWS will give you a default security group called ‘launch-wizard-1’ which you can rename if you like.